wp-plugins/highlight-focus/readme.txt

 Yes, it has been made for this purpose (but it can be unvalidate if you check "Hide regular outline" option).
 It follows the WCAG (Web Content Accessibility Guidelines) to at least level 'A'.

-= If my website is not accessible, does it make it accessible ? = No, your site has to be accessible so it can keep his accessibility level when the plugin is added.
+= If my website is not accessible, does it make it accessible? = No, your site has to be accessible so it can keep his accessibility level when the plugin is added.

+= I just changes my settings and there is no modification on front, is it normal? = Yes, you have to empty your caches to see any modification of the settings.

 == Screenshots ==
 1. Admin Settings Panel.